Shadow Priest Torghast Guide and Best Anima Powers — Dragonflight 10.0.2

 - C Tier: weak powers that typically do not make sense to use and are not very beneficial.

-The list below is mostly going over Priest specific powers, but there is a large list of generic powers that will also be available to you as choices.
-We have included some generic powers in the list that are fun to play with or generally strong.
+The list below is mostly going over Priest-specific powers, but there is a large list of generic powers that will also be available to you as choices.
+We have included some generic powers in the list that are fun to play with or are generally strong.

-- Dreamspun Mushrooms — Night Fae only ability that simply increases the duration on Fae Guardians by 60%.
-This is very powerful and helps you keep up insane Voidform uptime in your Torghast run.
+- Dreamspun Mushrooms — Night Fae-only ability that simply increases the duration of Fae Guardians by 60%.
+This is very powerful and helps you keep insane Voidform uptime in your Torghast run.

 - Generic Stat powers — Haste or generic Intellect powers.

 - Baroness' Lost Plagueloop — Necrolord-only ability that causes your Mind Blast and Shadow Word: Death casts to extend Unholy Transfusion by 3 seconds.